2026 UK Buyer's Guide

 12MP w/ Center Stage

 The fanless design is genuinely transformative when you're using it in a quiet study space — completely silent no matter what you throw at it.
-Apple's promised 18 hours of battery life from the 53.8Wh cell holds up beautifully in the real world, and the 12-megapixel webcam (a huge upgrade from the old 1080p one) finally makes those 9am seminar Zoom calls look respectable.
+Apple's promised 18 hours of battery life holds up beautifully in the real world, and the 12-megapixel Center Stage webcam finally makes those 9am seminar Zoom calls look respectable.
+The chassis is unchanged from the M4/M2 era, so it's still just 1.13 cm thick and disappears into a backpack, with two Thunderbolt 4 / USB 4 ports, a 3.5mm headphone jack and MagSafe 3 charging.
+Both Thunderbolt ports sit on the left side, which is a small annoyance if you're a right-handed mouse user.
+Available in Sky Blue, Silver, Midnight and Starlight.

 9.4/10